CONDITIONS OF THE NOSE

 ALLERGIC RHINITIS AND HAY FEVER

-Patients would commonly complain from symptoms of sneezing, runny nose and nasal congestion.
-Additionally, allergic symptoms might also include itchy and watery eyes, itchy and painful throat and loss sense of smell.
-Allergies can be seasonal: caused by allergies to grass, trees and pollens, or all-year-long: caused by allergies to dust, animal dandruff and moulds.
-Mr Anwar will look to to diagnose your symptoms based on your history and his examination of the nose, and commonly would ask for a simple skin-prick allergy test to confirm the diagnosis.
-Treatments include advice on how best to avoid exposure to those allergens, anti-histamin tablets, nasal sprays and regular nasal rinsing with saline water.
+Patients commonly complain of sneezing, runny nose and nasal congestion.
+Additionally, allergic symptoms might also include itchy and watery eyes, itchy and painful throat and loss of sense of smell.
+Allergies can be seasonal, caused by allergies to grass, trees and pollens, or all-year-long, caused by allergies to dust, animal dandruff and moulds.
+Mr Anwar will look to diagnose your symptoms based on your history and his examination of the nose and commonly would ask for a simple skin-prick allergy test to confirm the diagnosis.
+Treatments include advice on how best to avoid exposure to those allergens, anti-histamine tablets, nasal sprays and regular nasal rinsing with saline water.
 Surgery will mainly be for severe cases that fail to respond to medical treatment.
-Endoscopic surgery to reduce the size of the inferior turbinates (natural projections within the side walls of the nose) is occasionally offered to patients to relief their nasal symptoms but not as an alterative to medical treatment.
-Mr Anwar will discuss those options with you and offer the best suitable treatment for your condition.
+Endoscopic surgery to reduce the size of the inferior turbinates (natural projections within the side walls of the nose) is occasionally offered to patients to relieve their nasal symptoms but not as an alternative to medical treatment.
+Mr Anwar will discuss those options with you and offer the most suitable treatment for your condition.

 NON-ALLERGIC RHINITIS

-Patients with a negative skin prick allergy test might have a viral or chemical (perfumes, smog, spices and tobacco) induced inflammation of the lining of the nose (rhinitis).
-Treatment options are similar to the above (allergic rhinitis), without the need for anti-histamin treatment.
-Radiological investigation in the shape of CT scans to your nose and sinuses might help in confirming the diagnosis and Mr Anwar will discuss the indication for this test during the consultation.
+Patients with a negative skin prick allergy test might have a viral or chemical (perfumes, smog, spices and tobacco) )-)-induced inflammation of the lining of the nose (rhinitis).
+Treatment options are similar to the above (allergic rhinitis), without the need for anti-histamine treatment.
+Radiological investigation in the form of CT scans of your nose and sinuses might help confirm the diagnosis, and Mr Anwar will discuss the indication for this test during the consultation.

 SINUSITIS

 Sinusitis is the inflammation of the lining of the nose and sinuses.
 There are two main types of sinusitis: acute and chronic.
 Acute sinusitis is caused by bacterial infection of the sinuses and can last for up to 6 weeks.
-Symptoms commonly include headaches, congestion, nasal discharge, fever and occasionally swelling and redness around the eye (peri-orbital cellulitis).
-Tooth infections in some cases can spread into the sinuses in your cheek and would persist despite of your dentist initial treatment with antibiotics and dental treatment.
-Radiological investigations either by simple x-ray images or CT scans of the sinuses can help with the diagnosis and Mr Anwar will discuss these options with you during the consultation.
-Treatment would include, pain control, prolonged course of specialised antibiotics and nasal rinsing with saline water.
+Symptoms commonly include headaches, congestion, nasal discharge, fever, and occasionally swelling and redness around the eye (peri-orbital cellulitis).
+Tooth infections, in some cases, can spread into the sinuses in your cheek and would persist despite your dentist's initial treatment with antibiotics and dental treatment.
+Radiological investigations, either by simple X-ray images or CT scans of the sinuses, can help with the diagnosis, and Mr Anwar will discuss these options with you during the consultation.
+Nose and sinus disorders treatment includes pain control, a prolonged course of specialized antibiotics, and nasal rinsing with saline water.

 Chronic sinusitis is inflammation of the lining of the sinuses that can last for several weeks and sometimes can follow an episode of acute sinusitis.
-Symptoms would include headache, facial pain, toothache, nasal discharge, congestion, obstruction and loss sense of smell.
-During the consultation Mr Anwar might need to examine your nose with a specialised fibreoptic nasal endoscope to confirm the diagnosis.
+Symptoms would include headache, facial pain, toothache, nasal discharge, congestion, obstruction, and loss of sense of smell.
+During the consultation, Mr. Anwar might need to examine your nose with a specialized fibreoptic nasal endoscope to confirm the diagnosis.
 CT scan of the sinuses is essential in confirming the final diagnosis.
 Treatment can be divided into medical and surgical treatment.
-Medical treatment includes a prolonged course of specialised antibiotics, topical nasal steroids, nasal douching and irrigation with saline water.
-Surgical treatment can be spared for cases that fail to respond to medical treatment, or can be offered at the time of diagnosis, depending on discussion with Mr Anwar during the consultation.
+Medical treatment includes a prolonged course of specialized antibiotics, topical nasal steroids, nasal douching, and irrigation with saline water.
+Surgical treatment can be spared for cases that fail to respond to medical treatment, or it can be offered at the time of diagnosis, depending on the discussion with Mr Anwar during the consultation.

 OBSTRUCTION & APPEARANCE

-Nasal obstruction is a common complaint between ENT patients.
+Nasal obstruction is a common complaint among ENT patients.
 Mr Anwar has a special interest in nasal obstruction surgery.
-Blockages of the nasal passages can be caused by a mechanical obstruction (deviation of the partition of the nose – septal deviation) as a result of trauma to the nose or occasionally can be congenital.
-Other causes of nasal obstruction include functional for example: rhinitis- hayfever or rhinosinusitis with or without nasal polyps.
+Blockages of the nasal passages can be caused by mechanical obstruction (deviation of the partition of the nose – septal deviation) as a result of trauma to the nose or occasionally can be congenital.
+Other causes of nasal obstruction include functional, for example, rhinitis- hayfever or rhinosinusitis with or without nasal polyps.
 Whilst functional causes of nasal obstruction and congestion are often treated initially with medical and topical medications followed by endoscopic sinus surgery, mechanical causes of obstruction (septal deviation, narrowing of nasal passages) commonly are treated by nasal surgery: septoplasty & Septorhinoplasty.

 Mr Anwar has an interest in aesthetic and functional nasal re-shaping surgery (Rhinoplasty).
-Often the aesthetic appearance and the functionality of the nose inter-connect and correcting one aspect of it inevitably improve the other.
-Please visit the review page to read some of the feedbacks left by Mr Anwar’s patients’ whom had nasal corrective surgery under his care.
+Often, the aesthetic appearance and the functionality of the nose inter-connect and correcting one aspect of it inevitably improves the other.
+Please visit the review page to read some of the feedback left by Mr Anwar’s patients who had nasal corrective surgery under his care.

 NASAL POLYPS

 Nasal polyps are benign mucosal growths arising from the mucosal lining of the nose and sinus cavities.
 They are usually inflammatory in origin and non-cancerous.
-Often patients might not be aware of them, and they are diagnosed on close endoscopic examination of the nasal cavity in clinic.
-Their appearance resembles a cluster of small bags full of mucus, and can cause obstruction of the nasal cavity, sinusitis and loss sense of smell.
+Often, patients might not be aware of them, and they are diagnosed on close endoscopic examination of the nasal cavity in the clinic.
+Their appearance resembles a cluster of small bags full of mucus and can cause obstruction of the nasal cavity, sinusitis, and loss of sense of smell.
 They go hand in hand with chronic sinusitis, although chronic sinusitis can exist without nasal polyps.
-Investigation and treatment options of nasal polyps are exactly those of chronic sinusitis, although more often patients would be advised to receive a short course of steroids tablets to help shrink the polyps and relief the sinus obstruction.
-Otherwise, treatment would again typically include topical steroid treatment, antibiotics and nasal douching with saline water.
-Surgical treatment is via endoscopic sinus surgery and balloon sinoplasty.
-Mr Anwar will confirm the diagnosis following full clinical history and examination, including endoscopic fibreoptic examination of the nasal cavity in clinic, and will discuss the most appropriate treatment plan during the consultation.
+Investigation and nose and sinus disorders treatment options for nasal polyps are exactly those of chronic sinusitis, although more often, patients would be advised to receive a short course of steroid tablets to help shrink the polyps and relieve the sinus obstruction.
+Otherwise, treatment would again typically include topical steroid treatment, antibiotics, and nasal douching with saline water.
+Surgical treatment is via endoscopic sinus surgery and balloon rhinoplasty.
+Mr Anwar will confirm the diagnosis following full clinical history and examination, including endoscopic fibreoptic examination of the nasal cavity in the clinic, and will discuss the most appropriate treatment plan during the consultation.

 TREATMENTS